Freeseer/freeseer/source/index.rst

 ========================================

-Welcome to the official documentation for `Freeseer <http://freeseer.github.com>`_, sreencasting software for recording and streaming presentations.
+Welcome to the official documentation for `Freeseer <http://freeseer.github.com>`_, screencasting software for recording and streaming presentations.

 .. toctree::
    :maxdepth: 2